LA Film Festival 2010

 Though I knew it was a documentary with none of the A-list actors there, the inundation of commercial seduction pasted across the tempered glass skyscraper of name brand buildings, the 40+ pedestrian fans waiting at the doggie side of the sidewalk, and the swarm of security, volunteers, and policemen that surrounded the grand entrance to the theatre, made me all the more eager and fanatic to obtain access to watch the movie.
 Sure, I could’ve YouTubed the doc, but it wouldn’t have been the same without the lure of city stardom.
 Just standing behind the line for the two hours made

+me feel the tingle of the many What-Ifs of the film making industry.
 At the end of the movie, it personally made me feel more appreciative of what I have, especially walking out to a beautiful third floor view of the nighttime city.

 There is a Thai bakery called Thai Desert House where we picked up baked coconut milk, angel hair sugar, and make-it-yourself Thai ice tea pouches.
 We came home around 1:30 in the morning.
 It was a sweet day.